DVLP/multistate/README.md

 **Save** and **restore** the entire state of WebGL easily like in a 2D canvas.
 Multistate manages the global state only and is not concerned with any properties or content of any textures, buffers, VAOs etc. It also adds cache checks for all the global-state-setting functions to prevent redundant WebGL API calls.

 ## Handles
-1. Global settings including viewport, culling, blending, and stencil.
+1. Global settings including viewport, culling, blending, stencil etc.
-2. State toggles managed by gl.enable and gl.disable.
+2. State toggles managed by gl.enable and gl.disable
-3. Options configured with pixelStorei.
+3. Options configured with pixelStorei
-4. Currently bound textures.
+4. Currently bound textures
-5. Currently bound framebuffers with their read/draw buffers settings.
+5. Currently bound framebuffers with their read/draw buffers settings
-6. Current VAO and UBO.
+6. Current VAO and UBO
-7. Current program.
+7. Current program

 ## Is not concerned with
-1. Uniforms and attributes.
+1. Uniforms and attributes
-2. Any individual buffer settings or content.
+2. Any individual buffer settings or content
-3. Any individual texture settings or content.
+3. Any individual texture settings or content

 ## Quick start